hsnlab/escape/escape/doc/source/index.rst

 ESCAPE always uses the specifically-modified Mininet files in the project folder (*Mininet v2.1.0mod-ESCAPE*) which will use the globally installed Mininet utility scripts (mnexec).

-Otherwise these assets have to be install manually which could be done from our Mininet folder (escape/mininet) or from the official Mininet git repository (`<https://github.com/mininet/mininet/>`__).
+Otherwise these assets have to be installed manually which could be done from our Mininet folder (escape/mininet) or from the official Mininet git repository (`<https://github.com/mininet/mininet/>`__).
 Mininet has an install script for the installations (see the help with the ``-h`` flag) but this script will install